MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

 Setup File Keys
 ****************

-In order to setup certain calculations additional input files have to be used.
+In order to set up certain calculations additional input files have to be used.
 The names of these setup files have to be specified in the input file.
 Further information about these input files can be found in the :ref:`setupFiles` section.

 Moldesctiptor_File